a-r-m-i-n/dce/Documentation/AdministratorManual/Upgrading.rst

 #.
 Run all DCE and TYPO3 upgrade wizards offered by the Install Tool.
 #.
 Complete the database schema update and flush all caches.
 #.
 Verify that no DCE upgrade wizard is pending and that existing DCE content elements work correctly.
 #.
-Upgrade TYPO3 one major version at a time, first to v13 and then to v14, using a matching DCE version at each step.
+Upgrade directly to TYPO3 v14.3 and DCE 4.0, and apply the manual changes described in the section above.
+From DCE's
+   perspective, an intermediate upgrade to TYPO3 v13 is not required if all upgrade wizards provided by DCE 3.3.2 have been completed while the installation was still running TYPO3 v12.

 .. warning::